 E. The Department may approve or deny the request.

-If an applicant or licensee is aggrieved by the Department's decision, the applicant or licensee may appeal by filing a request for a hearing consistent with Regulation .64 of this chapter.
+F. If an applicant or licensee is aggrieved by the Department's decision, the applicant or licensee may appeal by filing a request for a hearing consistent with Regulation [.64] .62 of this chapter.

-[F.]
+[F.] G. Resident Care Needs.

-As provided in Regulation .14C of this chapter, the resident's care needs shall determine the:
+(1) As provided in Regulation .14C of this chapter, the resident's care needs shall determine [the]:

-need, amountfrequency of nursing overview by the registered nurseand theneed for on-site nursing services as well as whenawake overnight staff is not required(2) The Department may approve a waiver of the requirement for awake overnight staff when the facility has demonstrated to the Department its use of an effective electronic monitoring system.
+(a) The need, amount, and frequency of nursing overview by the registered nurse[, and the] ;

+(b) The need for on-site nursing services [as well as when] ; and

+(c) The need for awake overnight staff [is not required].

+(2) The Department may approve a waiver of the requirement for awake overnight staff when the facility has demonstrated to the Department its use of an effective electronic monitoring system.

 (3) The licensee shall comply with applicable requirements of COMAR 10.27.09.

 [G.] H. Levels of Care.

-(1) The applicant or licensee shall request one of the levels of care listed in §G(2)—(4) of this regulation.
+(1) The applicant or licensee shall request one of the levels of care listed in [§G(2)—(4)] §H(2)—(4) of this regulation.
 Program staff shall have the abilities necessary to provide the level of care and the abilities to provide the services listed for the level of care selected by the applicant or licensee.

 (2) Level 1: Low Level of Care.

-(a) An assisted living program that accepts a resident who requires a low level of care shall have staff with the abilities to provide the services listed in §G(2)(b)—(g) of this regulation, and the program shall provide those services.
+(a) An assisted living program that accepts a resident who requires a low level of care shall have staff with the abilities to provide the services listed in [§G(2)(b)—(g)] §H(2)(b)—(g) of this regulation, and the program shall provide those services.

 (b) Health and Wellness.
 Staff shall have the ability to: